 - Paste part pastes all multi part settings of the multi part in temporary buffer onto the current selected instrument. - Group offers three more options: Add Group adds a new group of seletec sounds.
 Remove Group removes a selected group of sounds.
 Rename Group renames the current selected group. - Save Current Search saves the currend made search with all filters and tags.
-A Saved Search will be shown in the left area of the Preset browser page. - Import Presets opens a window to import a Sound Bank file or a .wpc file. - Import Presets from BPZ opens a window to import sound programs that were saved with the Export option (see below). - Export Selected Presets opens a window to export the currently selected preset(s). - Export Presets in List opens a window to export the complete sounds form the results list. - Factory Reset DB reset the Blofeld preset databank.
+A Saved Search will be shown in the left area of the Preset browser page. - Import Presets opens a window to import a Sound Bank file or a .wpc file. - Import Presets from BPZ opens a window to import sound programs that were saved with the Export option (see below). - Export Selected Presets opens a window to export the currently selected preset(s). - Export Presets in List opens a window to export the complete sounds form the results list. - Send Selected to HW sends the selected preset to a connected Blofeld hardware. - Factory Reset DB reset the Blofeld preset databank.